tracelayer23/tracelayer/docs/07-PROOFS.md

 A passing proof means that the tested flow worked for the selected case.

-It does not mean every possible wallet, protocol, or business action is fully classified.
+It does not mean every possible wallet, protocol, environment, or application behavior is fully classified.

 Safe interpretation: